 To do this click link the edit button and another window opens under the heading Basic Information.
 You need to put your information and url in the space titled Short Description [arrow C], just type in your url and it will automatically become clickable. when done save changes.

 With Linkedin you need to go to Account Settings > Profile > Edit Profile and fill in all your details including your business url.
-Try and share as much business information as possible on Linkedin.
-Its here you are going to be seen by retailers wholesalers, if you want your products to get into store, magazines, etc.. there no better place to be than in Linkedin.
+Try and share as much business information as possible.
+Linkedin’s the place to be seen by retailers, wholesalers as well as potential customers & people, who may want to a collaboration.
+There’s no better place to be than in Linkedin.

 Moving on to Pinterest, here your url is displayed on the panel next to your profile image.
 To get your business url here [arrow A] click the pencil icon, which is the edit button.
 A information box will appear and you should put your url in the section website [arrow B].

-If you are making videos on your products, may be you are creating slide shows, then your business url needs to be on there.
-Again like pinterest videos can get shared all over the place so just having your url in the video description box is not good enough.
+If you are making videos on your products, maybe you are creating slide shows, then your business url needs to be on there.
+Like Pinterest, videos can get shared all over the internet, so just having your url in the video description box is not good enough.

 6 Blog Comments

-This can work boths ways, the way I would tackle this method of sharing your business url would to do the following.
-To share your shop url and your blog url 50 50.
+Let me show you want I mean about using your shop url & blog url equally.
 If you comment on 10 blogs 5 will have your shop url and 5 will have your blog url.
 This will allow you to get equal exposure to both places.

 7 Business Cards

-Well business cards without your business url serve no purpose.
+Well, business cards without your business url serve no purpose.
 When sorting out your business cards proof read them a few times before mass printing.
 It only takes one tiny error in your url for it not to work.
-People have not got the time to figure out which letter or digit is wrong.
+People haven’t got the time to figure out which letter or digit is wrong.
 Check, double check and then triple check :).

 8 Post Cards | Flyers

-Its a good idea to have a small batch of postcards or small flyers available for leaving about town.
+It’s a good idea to have a small batch of postcards or small flyers available for leaving around town.
 Sometimes you’ll want to change it up and not keep using your business cards.
-Plus with postcards, flyers you can get more on there design wise and place them in some great places, pin them to notice boards.
+Plus with postcards, flyers you can get more on there design wise and place them in some great places.

-Plus its more relax mode when passing them out to people you meet, instead of always using your business cards.
-Your business url can be placed any where on these just make sure the text is a decent size, no squinting should be required.
-Plus place your url in a few places and on the back to.
+Plus it’s more relaxed when passing them out to people you meet, instead of always using your business cards.
+Your business url can be placed anywhere on these just make sure the text is a decent size, no squinting should be required.
+Also, remember to use the back, it may be cheaper if you don’t but as humans we have a habit of flipping to the back of stuff including postcards or flyers.
+So use this blank space effectively & leave a lasting impression.

 9 Return Labels

-You do have return labels on all your orders right?
-If no then you my dear are missing some sweet exposure, so get some labels.
-Again make sure your url is spelt correctly and big enough to be seen and read comfortably.
+You do have return labels on all your orders, right?
+If no then you are missing some sweet business exposure, so get some labels.
+Again make sure your url is spelled correctly and big enough to be seen and read comfortably.

-If you are still using the good ol snail mail method then you need to slap your business url on the envelopes you are using to send out letters in.
+If you are still using the good ol snail mail method then you need to slap your business url on the envelopes you are using.
 You can write it on but you do want to be consistent with branding and you want it to still look professional.
 So print your url on the envelopes in advance so you don’t need to when the time comes to using them.
-You can use labels and stick then to the envelopes.
-Letters pass through many hands before it reaches its destination, let those eyes connected to those hands see your business url.
+Other options are using sticky labels or get a business stamp created of your business url.
+Then you can simply stamp your mark on your envelopes with ease.
+Letters pass through many hands before it reaches its destination, let those eyes see your business url as well.
+You have potential customers everywhere.

 In the comments share one place you forgot to put your url?